petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    cd liferay-q8u2/java
    ```

-1. Execute the `WikiNode_POST_ToSite` shell script or Java class to create a node for your Wiki page.
+1. Execute `WikiNode_POST_ToSite` to create a node for your Wiki page.

    **For cURL:**